xemonix0/Cherry-Doom/docs/nughud.md

 Ammo graphics, used for the Ammo icon widget:

 - NHAMMO# - Graphic, where # is a number between 0 and 3 (in order: Bullets; Shells; Cells; Rockets)

+Health graphics, used for the Health icon widget:

+- NHEALTH# - Graphic, where # is a number between 0 and 1 (respectively, no Berserk and Berserk)

 Armor graphics, used for the Armor icon widget: